zyguan/tidb-jepsen/training.md

 ## Distributed Systems Fundamentals

 A two day lecture & discussion class for engineers who need an overview of distributed systems concepts and techniques, from papers to production.
-We [cover](https://github.com/aphyr/distsys-class) the basics of nodes and networks, common network protocols, clocks, availability, consistency, and a spectrum of distributed algorithms, followed by a discussion of latency scales, engineering patterns, and running services in production.
+[We cover](https://github.com/aphyr/distsys-class) the basics of nodes and networks, common network protocols, clocks, availability, consistency, and a spectrum of distributed algorithms, followed by a discussion of latency scales, engineering patterns, and running services in production.
+We recommend ~15-30 participants per class to encourage discussion, though any size is feasible.

 Requirements: